 - Outstanding Research Award (College of Engineering, Cornell University) 2020

 - Selected as an IEEE Fellow (IEEE) 2020

 - Named to Women in Robotics “30 women in robotics you need to know about” 2020

 - Kenneth A. Goldman '71 Teaching Award (College of Engineering, Cornell University) 2019

 - Best Systems Paper, Finalist Best Paper and Best Student Paper (Robotics: Science and Systems) 2016

 - NAE US Frontiers in Engineering participant (National Academy of Engineering) 2014

-- Fiona Ip Li '78 and Donald Li '75 Excellence in teaching award (Cornell University) 2013
+- Fiona Ip Li '78 and Donald Li '75 Excellence in teaching award (College of Engineering, Cornell University) 2013

 - Early Career Spotlight Robotics: Science and Systems 2013